ddubson/dotnet-cookbook/content/up-and-running/running-projects-locally.md

 # from the base project directory
 dotnet run --project ./src/[project-path]

-# from within the project directory
+# OR from within the project directory
 dotnet run

 # e.g.